SERVICES OFFERED by Suzy Maloney B.Eq.Sc.

 Relationship, connection, trust, balance, feel and that all important ingredient – heart.

 I have been instructing for over 20 years giving both private and group lessons at riding schools.
 I trained with the Equestrian Federation of Australia as a riding coach.
 At riding schools I have given single and group lessons and run school holiday camps and competitions (dressage, showjumping and eventing).
 For a number of years I was a Pony Club instructor.
 I have worked as a trail guide for over 15 years.
 I am currently an RDA (Riding for the Disabled) Coach and Chief Instructor at Happy Horses Bitless.
-These years of experience have assisted me to develop an eye for how to best help people get the most from their riding and improve their skills.
-Over the years I have taught all ages and levels and am happy to assist anyone who is looking for a kinder way with horses.
+Years of experience have assisted me to develop an eye for how to best help people get the most from their riding and improve their skills.
+Over the years I have taught all ages and levels and am happy to assist anyone who is looking for a kinder way to be with horses.
 I bring you the knowledge I have gained from a degree in Equine Science and a lifetime living and working with horses.
 For the past 15 years I have been teaching students in bitless bridles.
-I specialize in transitioning the bitless bridles and bitless riding as this is where my heart is.
+I specialize in transitioning to bitless bridles and bitless riding, as this is where my heart is.
 I now work exclusively with people who want to ride without bits, spurs or crops.